October Health – 2025 Report

 35-44 Demographic in Canada

-The leading cause of stress for the 35-44 age group in Canada is typically work-related pressures, including job demands, workload, and job security.
-Balancing career responsibilities with family and financial obligations also significantly contributes to stress in this demographic.
+The leading cause of stress for the age group 35-44 in Canada is typically work-related pressure, including job demands, workload, and work-life balance challenges.
+Family responsibilities and financial concerns also significantly contribute to stress in this demographic.
+To support employee mental health in this age group, workplaces can offer resources like digital group sessions on stress management through platforms such as October, as well as mental health assessments and targeted content.

 How mental health affects the 35-44 demographic differently

-- Financial Responsibilities: Mortgage payments, education costs for children, and saving for retirement can create financial pressure.
+• Financial Responsibilities: Mortgage payments, saving for children’s education, and planning for retirement can create significant financial strain.

 Data from October Health